Netflix-Skunkworks/s3-flash-bootloader/README.md

 s3-flash-bootloader requires lz4-compressed full disk images stored in s3.
 Included in the examples directory of this repo is a script to upload the contents of an AMI to S3.
-We hope this script can serve as a useful template as you adapt it to fit your environment
+We hope this script can serve as a useful template as you adapt it to fit your environment.

 # Usage note